What is STEM and what is Flipboard?

-As it happened on several of these threads – Technology, Education, Techological Change, Apple, Software Development and Emerging Technology I kept finding articles mentioning STEM.
+I chose threads of information which interested me.
+As it happened on several of these threads – Technology, Education, Technological Change, Apple, Software Development and Emerging Technology I kept finding articles mentioning STEM.
 So I googled it and found out that STEM is an acronym for SCIENCE, TECHNOLOGY, ENGINEERING and MATHEMATICS.
 To explain STEM is about encouraging the study of those four disciplines.
 These areas are where the jobs are.
 School and University students should be studying these subjects.

 Why STEM is important